ManuelHentschel/VSCode-R-Debugger/readme.md

 * To run a file, focus the file in the editor and press F5 (or the continue button in the debug controls)
 * Output will be printed to the debug console, expressions entered into the debug console are evaluated in the currently active frame

+*For Windows users: If your R installation is from [CRAN](http://cran.r-project.org/mirrors.html) with default installation settings, especially **Save version number in registry** is enabled, then there's no need to specify `rdebugger.rterm.windows`.*

 ## Installation
 The VS code extension can be run from source by opening the project repo's root directory in vscode and pressing F5.